 - Mannitol Salt Agar (MSA): Staphylococcus aureus grows in mannitol salt agar, ferments mannitol, and produces (acid) yellow colonies with yellow zones whereas most coagulase-negative staphylococci (CONS) and micrococci do not ferment mannitol and grow as small red colonies surrounded by red or purple zones.

 - Triple Sugar Iron Agar (TSI) Test: TSI contains three sugar (glucose, sucrose, and lactose) along with an iron source.
 It helps in the identification of members of the family Enterobacteriaceae on the basis of their fermentative capability, gas production, and H2S gas production.

 - Non-lactose fermenter: red/yellow

 - Non-fermenter: red/red

-- Urea Agar base: Urease producing organisms gives pink red color in the media as they utilize urea with the formation of ammonia the pH of the media changed to alkaline condition.
+- Urea Agar base: Urease-producing organisms give pink-red color to the media as they utilize urea with the formation of ammonia the pH of the media changes to an alkaline condition.